AutomaticDoorControl/AutoDoorCtrlWeb/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.1.

 AutoDoorCtrlWeb is the Website with which Students can login and access the button that allows them to open the service doors from their mobile devices.
-This website makes use of a Node server that connect to a microsoft database and aut0 for authenticatiion.
-The server repository can be found [here](https://github.com/AutomaticDoorControl/AutoDoorCtrlWebAPI).
+This website makes use of a Node server/API that connect to a microsoft database and aut0 for authenticatiion.
+The API repository can be found [here](https://github.com/AutomaticDoorControl/AutoDoorCtrlWebAPI).

 ## Installation Instructions
   * clone repository: `https://github.com/AutomaticDoorControl/AutoDoorCtrlWeb.git`